Caecilians: Profile and Information

 The skin of caecilians is slimy and smooth, and researchers have noted that catching one can be as tricky as trying to get a firm grip on a bar of wet soap.
 Some caecilian species, like the Siphonops paulensis that reside in Central and South America, have natural glands in their skin that secrete dangerous toxins that have been found to damage red blood cells in some animals.

-It is believed that the toxic concoctions weren’t always there, and possibly evolved to repel predators.
+It is believed that the toxic concoctions weren’t always there and possibly evolved to repel predators.

-Habitat and behavior
+Habitat and Behavior

-Caecilians are rare but can be found in neotropical and tropical areas around the globe, from and South and Central America to Central Africa and Southeast Asia.
+Caecilians are rare but can be found in neotropical and tropical areas around the globe, from South and Central America to Central Africa and Southeast Asia.

 Caecilians may grow to enormous sizes, but they are not dangerous to humans, although the creatures have scary mouths full of impressive, needle-like teeth.
 The sharp rows of fangs are designed to help the animals capture tiny prey, like earthworms, which are not chewed but swallowed whole.